Why Zig When There is Already C++, D, and Rust?

 Not only can you write Zig code instead of C or C++ code, but you can use Zig as a replacement for autotools, cmake, make, scons, ninja, etc. And on top of this, it (will) provide a package manager for native dependencies.
 This build system is intended to be appropriate even if the entirety of a project’s codebase is in C or C++.

 System package managers such as apt-get, pacman, homebrew, and others are instrumental for end user experience, but they can be insufficient for the needs of developers.
-A language-specific package manager can be the difference between having no contributors and having dozens.
+A language-specific package manager can be the difference between having no contributors and having many.
 For open source projects, the difficulty of getting the project to build at all is a huge hurdle for potential contributors.
 For C/C++ projects, having dependencies can be fatal, especially on Windows, where there is no package manager.
 Even when just building Zig itself, most potential contributors have a difficult time with the LLVM dependency.
 Zig is (will be) offering a way for projects to depend on native libraries directly - without depending on the users' system package manager to have the correct version available, and in a way that is practically guaranteed to successfully build projects on the first try regardless of what system is being used and independent of what platform is being targeted.

 Zig is offering to replace a project’s build system with a reasonable language using a declarative API for building projects, that also provides package management, and thus the ability to actually depend on other C libraries.
 The ability to have dependencies enables higher level abstractions, and thus the proliferation of reusable high-level code.

-Zig has no macros and no metaprogramming, yet still is powerful enough to express complex programs in a clear, non-repetitive way.
+Zig has no macros and no metaprogramming, yet is still powerful enough to express complex programs in a clear, non-repetitive way.
 Even Rust which has macros special cases

 format!, implementing it in the compiler itself.
 Meanwhile in Zig, the equivalent function is implemented in the standard library with no special case code in the compiler.